 Years ago I was known for my movie reviews, but these days it’s all about the books, going back to my roots in book reviewing (my background is in archaeology, publishing and non-fiction reviewing).
-I bought a kindle about eight years ago and it rejuvenated my love for books and reading in whatever form.
+I bought a kindle about ten years ago or more and it rejuvenated my love for books and reading in whatever form.
 Now, though, I read more tree books than I did before the kindle.
 Here I can talk about them.

-I contribute regular features on historical fiction to the Sunday Express and I am one of the judges of the Historical Writers Association (HWA) Endeavour Ink Gold Crown for 2017.
+I contribute regular features on historical fiction to the Sunday Express and I am one of the judges of the Historical Writers Association (HWA) Gold Crown for 2019.
 I was also on the judging panel for the HWA Gold Crown in 2017 and the Debut Crown in 2015.

 There is a good chance, however, that not all posts may be bookish.
 I may get distracted, thanks to my love of history, archaeology and the natural world around me.

 This blog includes reviews of advance copies and bought books.
 I live in a book nest.
 I have hundreds to read.
 This means that I can’t read everything I want to but I do my best.
 I read and review for a fun hobby and if I don’t enjoy a book, I won’t finish it or review it.

 I prefer print copies but will occasionally review well-formatted kindle versions.
 I don’t read or review pdfs.